aolenevme/lint-fs/README.md

 ## Why?
 We have got linters and static analyzers.
 But the stated structure of your project plays an equally important role in keeping your code clean.
-**So welcome the automated tool for linting the filesystem of your projects!** ✌️
+**So welcome the automated tool for linting the file system of your projects!** ✌️

 ## How?
 1. Install